chyavan-mc/chyavan-mc/README.md

 ✨ I’m Chyavan!
 Welcome to my Github profile.
 Feel free to check out my projects!

-🔭 I’m currently a Master of Science Student learning Business Analytics
+🔭 I’m currently a Master of Science Student at the University of Texas, Austin

 🚀 To know more about me, you can visit my [Portfolio website](https://chyavan-mc.github.io/) (I'm still experimenting with the page)